Leave of Absence & Deferment

-In order to register for classes, you will first need to attend SOAR (Student Orientation, Advising, and Registration).
+In order to register for classes, you will first need to attend SOAR (Student Orientation and Registration), or complete online SOAR.
 You can find more detailed information at www.usu.edu/soar

 When you submit your request, you will receive an automated email from email@example.com stating that your request has been received.
 You can be certain your request has been processed when you receive a second confirmation email from our office that your request has been approved.

-You should file your Leave of Absence or Deferment request once you know your leave and return dates.
+You should file your Leave of Absence or Deferment request once you have received your call and know your leave and return dates.

 What happens if I have already been gone for three semesters and submit another Leave of Absence request?

-If you have already met the maximum three semesters and file for another leave, your request will be processed as a complete withdrawal from the university, and you will need to reapply for admission.
+If you have already met the maximum three semesters and file for another leave, your request will be processed as a complete withdrawal from the university, requiring you to reapply for admission.

 There are a few reasons why you may be unable to log into the Leave of Absence website; the most common reason is that your password has expired.
 You can reset your password at myid.usu.edu.
 If you are still unable to enter the website after changing your password the following students will also be unable to login: